harrisonlab/fusarium_venenatum/README.md

 Additional genes were added to Braker gene predictions, using CodingQuary in pathogen mode to predict additional regions.

-Fistly, aligned RNAseq data was assembled into transcripts using Cufflinks.
+Firstly, aligned RNAseq data was assembled into transcripts using Cufflinks.

 Note - cufflinks doesn't always predict direction of a transcript and therefore features can not be restricted by strand when they are intersected.